ularc/user-docs/software/rstudio.rst

     ``48221`` is a randomly picked port (see line 51 of the script) and the password ``XnUPB9E0OVvjPfNH0nup`` is randomly generated (see line 49 of the script).
-    The ssh command in line 3 of the example output uses the ``-J`` option to use the login node as a proxy and reach the allocated compute node.
+    The ssh command in line 3 of the example output uses the login node as a proxy and reach the allocated compute node.